rust-lang/blog.rust-lang.org/posts/inside-rust/2020-03-19-all-hands-retrospective.md

 ### Finding a space.
 As a group, our first step was to see if we could find other companies to sponsor a space.
-We followed a number of leads but ultimately never found anyone that had a space to offer in a suitable time frame.
+We followed a number of leads but ultimately never found anyone that had a space to offer at a suitable time.
 We started looking at other options, like private hacker spaces and universities.
 The University of Macedonia in Thessaloniki, Greece made us a quite attractive offer, and they had the right time available, so we decided to go for that.